Does hearing loss cause dementia?

 While the study does state the importance of addressing hearing loss as a public health issue and suggests that treating hearing loss could contribute to lowering the risk of dementia, it uses qualifying language like “may” or “might” when talking about whether it is hearing loss that is the cause of dementia.

-A recent study of over 382,000 participants in Korea found that for those over 65 with severe or profound hearing loss, the likelihood of getting dementia increased by 1.3 times.
+A 2022 study of over 382,000 participants in Korea found that for those over 65 with severe or profound hearing loss, the likelihood of getting dementia increased by 1.3 times.

 Their results showed that for those under 65, with severe or profound hearing loss, the risk was greater at 1.6 to almost two times the likelihood of developing dementia.